 (B) Each sunlamp product shall incorporate a timing device with multiple timer settings adequate for the manufacturer's recommended exposure intervals to produce the expected results;

-(E) The permit holder shall provide protective eyewear to each consumer for use during any use of tanning equipment.
+(E) The permit holder shall provide protective eyewear to each individual seeking to use the sunlamp product.
 This protective eyewear shall meet the requirements of Section 1040.20(C)(5), revised as of April 1, 2012 and cited as 21 CFR part 1040.20.
-The permit holder shall ensure that before each use, the protective eyewear required by this rule is properly disinfected as described in rule 4713-19-06 of the Administrative Code, is not altered in any way, and shall not rely upon the exposure of the protective eyewear to the ultraviolet radiation produced by the tanning equipment itself to provide such sanitizing and be adequate for the protection of the consumer's eyes;
+The permit holder shall ensure that before each use, the protective eyewear required by this rule is properly disinfected as described in rule 4713-19-06 of the Administrative Code, is not altered in any way, and shall not rely upon the exposure of the protective eyewear to the ultraviolet radiation produced by the tanning equipment itself to provide such sanitizing and be adequate for the protection of the individual's eyes;

 (G) Each booth-type sunlamp product shall provide a handrail for use during operation of the tanning facility.